RIR360/development/journal/2025/october.md

 ## 10/22/2025
 - Hold your ground strong enough, that nothing shakes you up.
 - Make your system faster so you have less friction day by day.
+- Code safety is crucial for the applications you submit.